romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-When developing a custom Docker-based GitHub Action, what is the recommended method for passing input parameters from the workflow to the Docker container?
+Q: When developing a custom Docker-based GitHub Action, what is the recommended method for passing input parameters from the workflow to the Docker container?
 <details><summary>Show the answer</summary><p>

 - **Define input parameters in the action's metadata file (action.yml) and access them as environment variables inside the Docker container**